raymnzd/chess-coordinates/README.md

 # chess-coordinates
-Program designed to help memorize chess coordinates
+Program designed to help memorize chess coordinates.
+By using this, your rating will increase by 1000 elo!

 # dependencies
 * java 11